CurveDocs/curve-resources/docs/crvusd/loan-management.md

 ## **Borrowing to Lending Rate Arbitrage**

-As crvUSD is minted with high quality collateral in crvUSD markets, a user can usually make profit by minting crvUSD and supplying it elsewhere.
-This strategy is simple, you borrow crvUSD for cheap and supply it at higher rates, making the difference:
+As crvUSD is minted with high quality collateral in crvUSD markets, a user can usually make profit by minting crvUSD and supplying it elsewhere, especially to riskier markets.
+This strategy is simple, you borrow crvUSD and supply it at higher rates, making the difference:

 $$\text{profitRate = supplyRate - borrowRate}$$